comaFX/qb-vehiclekeys/README.md

 * Config.UseDiffLockpicks - if set to true, vehicles not included in Config.BasicLockpickVehicles will require an advanced lockpick.

 * Config.VehiclesNoLockpick - if set to true, parked vehicles in Config.NoLockpickVehicles can be broken into without using a lockpick.
-(You're still required to "search for keys" or hotwire the vehcile)
+(You're still required to hotwire the vehicle with a lockpick or "search for keys" if searching is not disabled)

+* Config.DisableSearchForKeys - If set to true, the abilty to search for keys will be removed.